fltk-rs/fltk-rs/README.md

     - MSVC: Windows SDK
     - Gnu: No dependencies
 - MacOS: MacOS SDK (installed as part of xcode or the xcode command line tools).
-- Linux/BSD: X11 (and wayland for `use-wayland` feature flag) and OpenGL development headers need to be installed for development.
+- Linux/BSD: X11 (and wayland for if `no-wayland` feature flag isn't used) and OpenGL development headers need to be installed for development.
 The libraries themselves are normally available on linux/bsd distros with a graphical user interface.

 For Debian-based GUI distributions, that means running:
 ```bash